-- Candidates do not need to be directly supervised at all times. - The use of resources, including the internet, is not tightly prescribed. - Work candidates submit for assessment is their own. - Teachers and lecturers can provide reasonable assistance.
+- Candidates do not need to be directly supervised at all times. - The use of resources, including the internet, is not tightly prescribed. - The work an individual candidate submits for assessment is their own. - Teachers and lecturers can provide reasonable assistance.

-Please note that these conditions for assessment do not overrule normal health and safety conditions which apply to workshop activities.
-Teachers and lecturers must provide clear guidance on all health and safety issues relating to the completion of the assignment.
+Note: these conditions do not overrule normal health and safety conditions that apply to workshop activities.
+You must provide clear guidance on all health and safety issues relating to the completion of the assignment.